-HPR 2111 GENERAL PHYSICAL EDUCATION ACTIVITIES III - This course is designed to give students a modern concept of physical education and recreation by developing body skills.
+HPR 2111 GENERAL PHYSICAL EDUCATION ACTIVITIES III - This course is designed to give students a current concept of physical education and recreation by developing body skills while engaging in various anaerobic and aerobic activities.

-HPR 2121 GENERAL PHYSICAL EDUCATION ACTIVITIES IV - This course is designed to give students a modern concept of physical education and recreation by developing body skills.
+HPR 2121 GENERAL PHYSICAL EDUCATION ACTIVITIES IV - This course is designed to give students a current concept of physical education and recreation by developing body skills while engaging in various anaerobic and aerobic activities.